YottaDB/YDBDoc/MessageRecovery/errors.rst

 INVLINKTMPDIR
 -------------------

-INVLINKTMPDIR, Value for $ydb_linktmpdir is either not found or not a directory: dddd
+INVLINKTMPDIR, Value for $ydb_linktmpdir/$gtm_linktmpdir is either not found or not a directory(dddd) - Reverting to default value

 Run Time Error: Indicates the process cannot access directory dddd, which it needs in order to auto-relink as specified by its $ZROUTINES; the directory may not exist as a directory or the process lacks authorization to the directory.